liferay-search/liferay-docs/en/user/articles/200-managing-apps/06-blacklisting-osgi-bundles-and-components.markdown

 [TOC levels=1-4]

 Blacklists are used for good and evil.
-An evil blacklist penalizes unfairly; a good blacklist protects. @product@'s OSGi bundle and component blacklists are files that prevent particular bundles from installing and particular components from enabling.
+An evil blacklist penalizes unfairly; a good blacklist protects. @sharepoint@'s OSGi bundle and component blacklists are files that prevent particular bundles from installing and particular components from enabling.
 This saves you the trouble of uninstalling and disabling them individually with the Application Manager, Components list, or Gogo shell.

 ## Blacklisting Bundles

-@product@ removes any installed OSGi bundles on the blacklist.
+@sharepoint@ removes any installed OSGi bundles on the blacklist.
 Blacklisted bundles therefore can't be installed.
 The log reports each bundle uninstallation.

 Follow these steps to blacklist bundles: